gosiamigdal/session_lesson-/README.md

 One last thing, notice the form on the login page has no _action_ url.
 This is intentional.
 The behavior of a form that has no action is to post to the same URL it came from.
 We're abusing this in app.py, both the `index` handler and the `process_login` handler respond to the same URL, but one only responds to __GET__ and the other only responds to __POST__.
 This gives us a nice suggestion in app.py that the two handlers are related, even if the functions aren't named that well.

 Note: in Flask documentation, the functions we call 'handlers' are actually called 'views'.
 In other systems, they're also called 'controllers'.
 The name 'handler' refers to the _concept_, it's a function that responds to a specific event.
 The other two names are what different implementations call the concept.

+## Template inheritance
+If you open 'register.html', you'll see that it's almost exactly the same code as 'login.html', minus the css templates.
+Add those now.
+Or just read ahead.
+We have two templates which are nearly identical, and for consistency, we'd like them to be in sync.
+Rather than try to manually sync them up, we'll use template inheritance to extract the common parts of the templates to a single place.
+When we change the master template, it wil change on all templates that extend from it.

+Open up 'master.html', and you'll see the common parts of the two html pages.
+You'll also see a myster directive, `{% block body %}{% endblock %}` where the form would go.

+Go back to html and delete everything from it but the form.
+Now, we'll add two directives.
+The first, 'extends', at the very top:

+    {% extends 'master.html' %}

+The second, we'll add around the form.
+Before the form, add the line

+    {% block body %}

+And at the end, we'll add:

+    {% endblock %}

+We're just taking the mad lib concept one step further, we're defining a master template with empty spaces called 'blocks', and each template can fill in those blocks with whatever they like.
+That way, we can guarantee we're using the same formatting and css for everything.

+You can find more info at the [flask docs](http://jinja.pocoo.org/docs/templates/#template-inheritance).

 ## Logins
 This is the meatiest part of the project, and it uses a couple of complex concepts.
 Pay attention and re-read things if necessary.
 If you learn nothing else from Hackbright, at least learn reading comprehension!